browserengineering/book/book/scheduling-and-threading.md

 ======================

-In order to separate rendering from other tasks and make it into a proper pipeline, we'll need to make it asynchronous.
-Instead of updating rendering right away, we'll set *dirty bits* indicating that a particular part of the pipeline needs updating.
-Then when the pipeline is run, we'll run the parts indicated by the dirty bits.
+In order to separate rendering from other tasks and make it into a proper pipeline, let make it asynchronous.
+Instead of updating rendering right away, the browser should set *dirty bits* indicating that a particular part of the pipeline needs updating.
+Then when the pipeline is run, it will run the parts indicated by the dirty bits.
 We'll also need some way of *scheduling* the rendering pipeline to be updated at a given time in the future.

 Let's start with how to schedule the update, via a new `set_timeout` function.
 This function will run a callback at a specified time in the future.
 You can do that by starting a new [Python thread][python-thread] via the `threading.Timer` class, which takes two parameters: a time delta from now, and a function to call when that time expires.
+It will start a new thread and call that function *on that thread*[^thread-timer] at the desired time.
+When the function completes, the timer thread is automatically ended.

+[^thread-timer]: This is convenient because it enables the timer to execute at about the time desired---even if the current thread is busy at that time---but, as we'll see, leads to some complications if you really want the function to be called on the same thread as the one calling `set_timeout`.

 [python-thread]: https://docs.python.org/3/library/threading.html